AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/FAQ.md

 We recommend subscribing to the `inProgress$` subject before retrieving account information.
 This ensures that all interactions have completed before getting account information.
 See [our sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/samples/msal-angular-v2-samples/angular10-sample-app/src/app/app.component.ts#L27) for an example of this use.

-**Note:** Currently, active accounts are for each page load and do not persist.
-While this is an enhancement we are looking to make, we recommend that you set the active account for each page load.

 ### How do I get and set active accounts?

 The `msal-browser` instance exposes `getActiveAccount()` and `setActiveAccount()` for active accounts.